 Take a Pizza Tour

 Eating pizza can be done in any weather, so you won’t have to worry that the rain will spoil your plans.
 Italy is famous for delicious pizza, so what better way to spend a day than trying as many slices as possible.
-While you can get pizza anywhere, Naples and Rome are two of the best cities to try this dish.
+While you can get pizza anywhere, the Campania region the best place to try this dish.
 Make sure to test out the slices at La Gatta Mangiona, Pizzeria Fratelli Salvo, and Pizzaria La Notizia.
 You won’t be disappointed.

 If you need to escape the rain, the Genoa Aquarium is a fantastic place to do it.
 You’ll quickly forget about the dreary March weather as you wander the 10,000 meters of exhibit space.
 This is a great choice for families, couples, and even solo travelers.
 There are 70 tanks containing 6,000,000 liters of water and tons of interesting sea life.
 It’s the largest aquarium in Italy which makes it worth a visit alone.